-We have accounted for the asset sale and purchase agreement with UHS as a financing arrangement and have recorded a financing receivable for the \$83.8 million fair market value of the real estate assets that we received as part of the transaction.
+As a result of UHS' purchase option within the lease agreements of Aiken and Canyon Creek, the transaction is accounted for as a failed sale leaseback in accordance with U.S. GAAP and the properties acquired by us in connection with the asset purchase and sale agreement with UHS, as amended, were accounted for as financing arrangements and our consolidated balance sheets as of December 31, 2023 and 2022 include financing receivables related to this transaction of \$83.3 million and \$83.6 million, respectively.
 Additionally, we structured the purchase and sale of the above-mentioned properties as a like-kind exchange of property under the provisions of Section 1031 of the Internal Revenue Code of 1986, as amended.

-Also on December 31, 2021, Aiken and Canyon Creek (as lessees), entered into a master lease and individual property leases (with us as lessor), as amended in March, 2022, for initial lease terms on each property of approximately twelve years, ending on December 31, 2033.
+Also on December 31, 2021, Aiken and Canyon Creek (as lessees), entered into a master lease and individual property leases as amended, (with us as lessor), for initial lease terms on each property of approximately twelve years, ending on December 31, 2033.
 Subject to the terms of the master lease, Aiken and Canyon Creek have the right to renew their leases, at the then current fair market rent (as defined in the master lease), for seven, five-year optional renewal terms.
-The aggregate annual rental during 2022 pursuant to the leases for these two facilities, which is payable to us on a monthly basis, amounts to approximately \$5.7 million (consisting of \$3.9 million related to Aiken and \$1.8 million related to Canyon Creek).
+Pursuant to the leases, as amended during the first quarter of 2022, the aggregate annual rental rate on the acquired properties, which is payable to us on a monthly basis, was approximately \$5.8 million during 2023 (\$4.0 million related to Aiken and \$1.8 million related to Canyon Creek) and \$5.7 million during 2022 (\$3.9 million related to Aiken and \$1.8 million related to Canyon Creek).
+The portion of the lease payments that is included in our consolidated statements of income, and reflected as interest income on financing leases, was approximately \$5.5 million for each of the years ended December 31, 2023 and 2022.
 There is no bonus rental component applicable to either of these leases.
-Beginning on January 1, 2023, and thereafter on each January 1st through 2033, the annual rental will increase by 2.25% on a cumulative and compounded basis.
-Pursuant to the terms of the lease on the Inland Valley Campus, we earned \$4.5 million of lease revenue during the year ended December 31, 2021 (consisting of \$2.6 million in base rental and \$1.8 million in bonus rental).
+Lease revenue will not be impacted by the lease payments received related to these two properties.
+Pursuant to the terms of the lease on the Inland Valley Campus, we earned \$4.5 million of lease revenue during the year ended December 31, 2021 (consisting of \$2.6 million in base rental and \$1.9 million in bonus rental).